 - No foreign transaction fees.

-You won’t pay any foreign transaction fees if you travel abroad and use your card.
+You’ll pay nothing in foreign transaction fees if you use your card while traveling abroad.

 - In-flight savings.

 Save 50% on eligible in-flight purchases including cocktails and food.
 Savings appear as a statement credit within four to six weeks after your transaction posts to your account.

 - Vacation package statement credit.

 Purchase a $100 or more vacation package with your card and get $100 in statement credit once every year.